ShefBots/shefbots.github.io/_posts/2020-02-17-the-7-weeks-left-meeting.markdown

 categories: meetings
 ---

 So last week was our oh-dear-there's-only-7-weeks-left meeting.
-The main topic of discussion was are we sure we can get the robot done and working in time?
-Should we withdraw?
+The main topic of discussion was "Are we sure we can get the robot done and working in time?
+Should we withdraw?" - asking the tough questions.
 We went through each of our areas and had a very close look at our progress, how much we estimated was left to do, and how much time we realistically had available.
-The long story short is that we can get things done.
+Long story short, although it'll be tight we're confident that we'll get things done in time.
 Let's dive into a bit more detail.

 On the hardware front, we admitted that progress had been slow, and there were still several tasks to complete.
 We've created a prioritised todo list that includes:
 1. New motor driver electronics